 Another cool thing that shows that Red Wing is not only an American dream that has withstood time, but they are still a privately-owned company.
-The Sweasy family from Minnesota still runs the company and continues to encourage employees to not just work for Red Wing as a source for a paycheck but to take pride in the product that you put out on the streets, as well as be productive members of their communities.
+The Sweasy family from Minnesota still runs the company and continues to encourage employees to not just work for Red Wing as a source for a paycheck but to take pride in the product that they put out on the streets, as well as be productive members of their communities.

 As someone who worked in the retail end of the shoe industry, the above feat is not easy.
-Every month when a new footwear magazine would be delivered to our store you would constantly read about how one brand was acquiring this another in some huge trade deal and it seemed like a never-ending cycle of never knowing what brands were actually owned by who.
+Every month when a new footwear magazine would be delivered to our store, you would constantly read about how one brand was acquiring this another in some huge trade deal, and it seemed like a never-ending cycle of never knowing what brands were actually owned by who.
 Having this constant source of leadership is a priceless attribute for a company that has been around as long as Red Wing.

-When you purchase a Red Wing style from their Heritage Collection you can rest assured that it has been sewn together by a hard-working American neighbor while they use Puritan-sewing machines that have been part of the company since its earliest years in business.
-I believe the old saying “if it ain’t broke don’t fix it”, is definitely true when it comes to these machines.
+When you purchase a Red Wing style from their Heritage Collection, you can rest assured that it has been sewn together by a hard-working American neighbor while they use Puritan-sewing machines that have been part of the company since its earliest years in business.
+I believe the old saying “if it ain’t broke, don’t fix it” is definitely true when it comes to these machines.

 Where Are Red Wing Manufacturing Facilities in the USA Located?